Best yoga studio software in 2026

 What is the best yoga studio software?

 The best yoga studio software depends on shape.
-For single-location boutique yoga studios with teacher trainings, Junocal at $39 Starter / $99 Studio fits — term-based courses as first-class, no marketplace commission, your own Stripe direct.
+For single-location boutique yoga studios with teacher trainings, Junocal at $15 Starter / $29 Studio fits — term-based courses built in, no marketplace commission, your own Stripe direct.
 For studios that lean heavily on the consumer marketplace in dense urban markets, Mindbody at $129+ remains the category leader.
-For solo yoga teachers, OfferingTree at $45/month is the cleanest entry.
+For solo yoga teachers, OfferingTree at $35/month is the cleanest entry.
 For studios with heavy on-demand video, Arketa's video-first platform fits well.

 How much does yoga studio software cost?

-Yoga studio software ranges from $39/month (Junocal Starter) to $700+/month (Mindbody Ultimate Plus) before add-ons.
-For a typical 6-instructor yoga studio with teacher training programs: Junocal Studio $99/month all-in, Mindbody Accelerate $259-$400/month before marketplace commission, Arketa $40-$80/month + transaction-based scaling.
+Yoga studio software ranges from $15/month (Junocal Starter) up to enterprise pricing on Mindbody's Ultimate tier before add-ons.
+For a typical 6-instructor yoga studio with teacher training programs: Junocal Studio $29/month all-in, Mindbody Accelerate $259-$400/month before marketplace commission, Arketa from $49/month Individual Basic plus a flat 3% transaction fee on top of Stripe.
 The price gap is mostly about whether term-based courses (for teacher trainings) and automated emails are bundled or sold as separate add-ons.

 Which yoga software has no marketplace commission?